diogro/expressionVariance-manuscript/main.md

 In contrast, an accumulation of strong promoter elements and overall transcriptional activation is associated with genes with lower expression variance.
 These results suggest the presence of distinct modes of regulation for genes with high vs. low variance.
 Combined, the differences in the types of genomic regulatory features surrounding the high- and low-variance genes and their distinct functional annotations suggest different mechanisms of regulation of their gene expression variance [@Alemu2014-jo].
-This heterogeneity could lead to detectable differences in selection signatures between distal regulatory elements and promoters depending on the gene expression variance.
+This heterogeneity could lead to detectable differences in selection signatures between distal regulatory elements and promoters depending on the transcriptional variance.
-This heterogeneity in regulation for high and low-variance genes is also notable due to the usual focus on gene expression robustness, in the sense of reducing variation [@Siegal2014-dv; @Payne2015-wn; @Macneil2011-ax; @Denby2012-as].
+This heterogeneity in regulation for high and low-variance genes suggests that important biological information has been overlooked given the focus that the field has placed on understanding gene expression robustness, in the sense of reducing variation [@Siegal2014-dv; @Payne2015-wn; @Macneil2011-ax; @Denby2012-as].
 For example, Siegal and Leu [@Siegal2014-dv] provide several examples of known regulatory mechanisms for reducing gene expression variance, but no examples for the maintenance of high gene expression variance.
-We posit that it should be possible to go beyond the usual characterization of strategies of gene expression robustness, in the sense of reducing variation, and to explore mechanisms for the _robustness of plasticity_, that is, the maintenance of high levels of gene expression variation given environmental cues.
+We posit that it should be possible to go beyond the usual characterization of mechanisms of gene expression robustness, in the sense of reducing variation, and to explore mechanisms for the _robustness of plasticity_, that is, the maintenance of high levels of gene expression variation given environmental cues.

 Given the broad consistency of gene expression variance in healthy tissues, a natural question is how do these well-regulated levels of variation behave in perturbed or disease conditions.
-We find some suggestive links between tissue-specific variance ranks and disease, but these links need to be better explored using more specific methods.
+We find some suggestive links between tissue-specific variance ranks and disease, but these links need to be further explored using more specific methods.
 Comparing two HapMap populations, Li et al. [-@Li2010-qs] showed that gene expression variance was similar in both populations and that high-variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune-related genes among those with more variable expression.
 In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non-randomly distributed across signaling networks.
 These authors also find a link between gene network connectivity and expression variance, in agreement with the effect we find using the gene expression variance rank.
 The pattern of variance alteration differed across diseases, with Parkinson's patients showing increased expression variance, and Schizophrenia patients showing more constrained patterns of expression.
 The authors hypothesize that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks, what we refer to as a loss of plasticity.
-This suggests several types of shifts in gene expression variation are possible, with different outcomes.
+This suggests that several types of shifts in gene expression variation are possible, each with different outcomes.
 We highlight three distinct possibilities:
 First, low-variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
 Second, high-variance genes, expected to be reactive to changes in the environment, could become less variable, indicating a reduced capacity to respond to external stimuli.
 Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
 Any one of these changes in expression variance patterns could have physiological consequences and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].
-Variation in robustness is linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul], and therefore, should differ across high- and low-variance genes.
+Variation in robustness is linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul] and, therefore, should differ across high- and low-variance genes.
-Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation and that this variability in strategies is the result of different patterns of selection.
+Our results suggest that the mechanisms responsible for maintaining optimal levels of variation in high- and low-variance could differ, and that this variability is the result of different patterns of selection.

 \footnotesize